Plenty, Saskatchewan: History

 Plenty incorporated as a village on March 25, 1911.

 The Canadian Pacific Railway (CPR) chose the name "Plenty".
 As the railroad was being laid, the future town site and surrounding areas were the first fields on the line that produced good crops, thus appearing to be "the Land of Plenty", and the town received its name from this inspiration.

 Approximately 6 mi north of Plenty is the Moore's Ravine Municipal Heritage Site (Richard's Pasture) made up of approximately 200 acre designated on which are located several Aboriginal heritage sites including two turtle effigies, the Plenty Medicine Wheel, and test pits where archaeological digs have revealed hundreds of scattered buffalo bones.
 This site is on private land.

 East of Plenty by 4 mi is Opuntia Lake.
 It is a stopping place for birds and wildlife and covers approximately 1395 ha.
 In the 1950s, the area surrounding the lake was made a game preserve to regulate hunting.
 Opuntia Lake is strategically situated in the major goose fall staging area of Western Canada, is a very important staging area for waterfowl.
 Estimated maximum fall concentrations include 15,000 to 20,000 geese (Canada, white-fronted, snow and Ross' geese), up to 30,000 ducks (mainly mallard, pintail, and assorted divers), 2,000 sandhill cranes, and 500 tundra swans.
 The lake supports only a small number of breeding and moulting dabblers and divers.

 During the 1950s, a program of tree planting occurred at the lake along with the construction of baseball diamonds and a boat house.
 For several years the Plenty Sports Day was held at the lake.
 Several attempts were made to stock the lake with fish but the lakes salinity and fluctuating levels brought an end to this project and the use of the site for the sports day.

 In the mid 1970s, a dirt and stock car track was built near the gravel pits at the lake.
 Although the track was completed, races were never held.

 Demographics

+2021 census

 In the 2021 Census of Population conducted by Statistics Canada, Plenty had a population of 128 living in 59 of its 75 total private dwellings, a change of from its 2016 population of 164.
 With a land area of 0.61 km2, it had a population density of in 2021.